dh256git/project27/src/support/pricing.md

 ### Specialist support - 60 minutes for £75.00

 Specialist support is dedicated for academic research groups and businesses who want to get support with a specific project.
+We help researchers and businesses to design and develop products or services, ensuring outstanding user experience and accessibility through co-creation.
+Working with us increases the probability of successful innovation, positive impact, and customer satisfaction, while decreasing the hours wasted on unwanted outputs.

+To discuss collaboration proposals, and for bespoke quotes for long-term projects, please get in touch.

 <ul>
 <li>